margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for a healthy conversation with an aunt
 * Grateful for the artwork in the coffeeshop
 * Grateful for the people in the coffeeshop
+* Grateful for the healings people have shared at church of freedom from mistreatment
+* Grateful for the sound of the back door slamming and a sense of home
+* Grateful for the music playing in the restaurant and the love of all the people in the restaurant
+* Grateful for an understanding text from Mary
+* Grateful for memories of light shining through the window in the Christian Science nursing home and in grandmama's old house
+* Grateful for the memories of the colors on the wall in grandmama's old house
+* Grateful for a cheerful conversation about rewiring the brain with Aunt Jeanie
+* Grateful for the work done to solve problems and do technical work with EVERFI and bring a singing heart
+* Grateful for the progress in thinking
+* Grateful for memories of the party at Katy Wood's house and the love for all the women and Southern style there
+* Grateful that everyone I se includes everhting they love about nature
+* Grateful that as I pick up trash someone else is appreciating a greener planet
+* Grateful for the woman at EVERFI who did content development
+* Grateful for all the things that Black lives did
+* Grateful for a memory of the woman at the IRC who I would see in the library and her cheerful heart
+* Grateful for all of the people in the English class and the love teachers have for kids
+* Grateful for my friends in interracial relationships

 <br>